 Arthritis Research Canada has earned international attention as a leading arthritis research environment.
 We have built a strong multi-disciplinary research team of outstanding medical doctors and research scientists, and we willingly collaborate with medical professionals around the world.

 With facilities in British Columbia, Alberta and Quebec, we are dedicated to understanding, advancing and sharing knowledge about the causes of arthritis, and addressing issues that are impacting people with arthritis right now.

 We are proud to be affiliated with the University of British Columbia (UBC) and the Vancouver Coastal Health Research Institute (VCHRI).
 We have also established a partnership with Simon Fraser University (SFU) with the creation of the Maureen and Milan Ilich/Merck Chair in Statistics for Arthritis and Musculoskeletal Diseases.
 In Calgary, we are affiliated with the University of Calgary and the McCaig Institute for Bone and Joint Health, in Quebec, with Laval University, McGill University, and Université de Montréal , and in Nova Scotia with Dalhousie University.

 What We Do

 Practical research for everyday living

-Arthritis Research Canada (ARC) conducts consumer-driven clinical research and trials related to arthritis prevention, diagnosis, prognosis and quality of life issues.
+Arthritis Research Canada conducts consumer-driven clinical research and trials related to arthritis prevention, diagnosis, prognosis and quality of life issues.

 We are a patient-oriented research centre, and we approach our work from a wide range of disciplines including: rheumatology, orthopedics, physiotherapy, occupational therapy, pharmacy, rehabilitation science, public health, epidemiology, health psychology and behavioural change, health economics, health systems assessment, biostatistics, education, pediatrics, and knowledge translation.
 Our team is steadfast in their determination to reduce the burden of this disease.

-ARC’s important work is supported through working relationships and partnerships with universities, hospitals, funding agencies, arthritis treatment centres, both the BC and Yukon Division and the National Office of The Arthritis Society, and the Government of British Columbia.
-As well, ARC is incredibly proud to have the generous support of many individuals, corporations and foundations from across Canada, who are all committed to the advancement of arthritis research.
+Arthritis Research Canada’s important work is supported through working relationships and partnerships with universities, hospitals, funding agencies, arthritis treatment centres, both the British Columbia and Yukon Division and the National Office of The Arthritis Society, and the Government of British Columbia.
+As well, Arthritis Research Canada is incredibly proud to have the generous support of many individuals, corporations and foundations from across Canada, who are all committed to the advancement of arthritis research.